METAL DETECTORS AND HOW THEY WORK

 NEW COIL DESIGNS

 Coil designers also tried new types of designs.
 The original induction balance coil system consisted of two matching coils placed on top of each other.
 Compass Electronics produced a new design, two coils in a D shape, mounted back to back to form a circle.
-This system was used widely in the 70’s, and both concentric and D type (or widescan as they became known) had 10814895their following.
+This system was used widely in the 70’s, and both concentric and D type (or widescan as they became known) had their following.
 Another invention was the advent of detectors which could cancel out the effect of the mineralization In the ground.
 This gave greater depth, but was in the non-discriminate mode.
 I worked best at lower frequencies that those used before, and frequencies of 3 to 20 kHz were found to produce the best results.

 PULSE INDUCTION